 The ideas for the harbour location turn a previously inaccessible headland into a cultural, leisure, and community destination.

-LAVA was commissioned to explore how the area could evolve in future decades, as Navy uses were relocated, by the Urban Task Force, in response to a report on the future of Garden Island.
+LAVA was commissioned to explore how the area could evolve in future decades when current Navy uses are relocated.

-The new buildings make a departure from the traditional vertical apartment box model, into a green and sustainable, airy tower landscape, with roof terraces, balconies, swimming pools and community facilities.
+The new buildings make a departure from the traditional vertical apartment box model.
+Instead they are conceived as a green and sustainable, airy tower landscape, with roof terraces, balconies, swimming pools and community facilities.

-The creation of a new city precinct on the waterfront returns Garden Island to garden with green technology and naturally cooling buildings.
+The creation of a new city precinct on the waterfront revitalises Garden Island.